yosiasz/tourofheroes-mongodb/README.md

    npm install
    ```

-## SQL Server
+## MongoDb
-1. Change your mongodb.js config file to use either a SQL Account or dedicated AD service account.
+1. Change your mongodb.js config to point to your MongoDb Server
    Here we will a SQL Account
 2. Create a database named **heroes**
-3. Open and run the sql scripts under ./src/sqlscript folder
+3. Create a collection named **heroes**

 ## Technologies
 - https://www.npmjs.com/package/mongodb